JohnGalinato808/JohnGalinato808.github.io/projects/Guam_Mission_Support.md

     width="300"
     height="300"  />

-During the Summer of 2022, I was deployed to Guam with other aircraft maintenance speacilists and crewchiefs from the Hawaii Air National Guard to support the main unit, New Jersey National Guard.
+During the Summer of 2022, I was deployed to Guam with other aircraft maintenance specialists and crew chiefs from the Hawaii Air National Guard to support the main unit, New Jersey National Guard.
 As a joint unit, we worked together to launch, recover, and maintain aircrafts throughout many critical missions.

 My role as a Senior Airman (E-4) avionics specialist, was to accomplish any and all avionics related jobs.
 As an avionics specialist, I was called upon to inspect any issues regarding fuels, Flight Display, Embedded Global Positioning/Inertial Navigation Systems, Flight Management, Flight Controls, Flight Director, and F;ogjt Monitoring Integrated Systems.
 After any maintenance completed on my end, it was my responsibility to log down the completed jobs on the online database along with informing the flight chief.